Dprof-in-tech/study-buddy/README.md

 ## Deployment

-The easiest way to deploy your Study Buddy app is using the Vercel Platform:
+The easiest way to deploy your myStudy Buddy app is using the Vercel Platform:

 1. Push your code to a GitHub repository
 2. Import the project in Vercel